OlaKlingberg/DTSA-5506-Data-Mining-Project/README.md

-# DTSA-5506-Data-Mining-Project
+# Vaccine Misinformation – A Twitter Pandemic
-Project for course DTSA-5506 at University of Colorado Boulder
+Final project in the course DTSA-5506 Data Mining Project, at University of Colorado Boulder